Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 It also leads us to the key of the final aria for soprano.
 D major, 12/8 rhythm and a gently flowing bass line would suggest a conventional pastoral movement and, to a degree, this is what Bach provides.
 But the incessant violin obbligato melody determines the ultimate character of this charming movement.

-The text speaks of Jesus----His shall be the first name on our lips in the New Year---- and so on until the moment of death----when it shall even again be articulated.
+The text speaks of Jesus----His shall be the first name on our lips in the New Year---- and continuing until the moment of death----when it shall even again be articulated.
 The violin begins its ritornello melody innocently enough, a gently lilting theme expresses the sweetness of the Saviour’s name.
 But from the second bar it assumes a wave-like motion of ceaseless rising and falling which dominates not only the instrumental ritornello section but the aria as a whole.

 The two images which seem to have attracted Bach’s particular attention are, firstly the melodious delight of the very sound of His name and secondly, the fact that the articulation of it is unending; it will continue, from the first moments of the New Year ‘on and on’ until death.
 The violin depicts both images, encapsulated within a motion which calls to mind the very action of breathing, a rising and falling motion suggestive of that most fundamental of life’s essential processes.
-Thus the mere expression of His name becomes entwined with the very essence of corporeal life.
+Thus, the mere expression of His name becomes entwined with the very essence of corporeal life.

 The form of the aria is predictable, a ternary structure combined with the reoccurring ritornello.
-The middle section begins in bar 22 with the words fort und fort----on and on----and it ends in bar 36.
+The middle section begins in bar 22 with the words----fort und fort----on and on----and it ends in bar 36.

 Two points of considerable subtlety are worthy of mention.
 The first is the lack of any significant cadences in minor keys.
 True, B and E minors are touched upon, providing brief moments of harmonic variety, but they do not lead to cadences marking specific points of finality of significant musical sections.
 Consequently, the established mood of ‘sweetness’ continues without interruption.
 Secondly, the middle section does not end; at least not with any degree of decisiveness.
 It merges back into the key of D major (bar 36) in order to prepare for the return to the A section (bar 40).
-The concept of continuing on or ‘never ending’ is thus embedded within the formal design of what is otherwise, for Bach at least, a well tested musical structure.
+The concept of continuing on or ‘never ending’ is thus embedded within the actual formal design of what is otherwise, for Bach at least, a well tested musical structure.

 The A section is not reprised as a da capo but in a slightly rewritten form and not for the same tonal reasons described above (tenor aria).
 Presumably it is principally to accommodate the last lingering melismas articulating His name (bars 50 and 52).